compthinking22/P5JS-Self-Portrait/README.txt

 		  experience.

 ACKNOWLEDGEMENTS:
+in the html file, I've added a music.
+Got this from youtube!
 Anything that has to do with text I got the ideas from google, youtube, and chat gpt LINES 25-27, 35-45 --> youtube drawTree Function --> youtube, google